GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 **None**
 ### Return value:
 true: the object's timer could be restarted by the O.S..
-false: the objectobject's timer couldn't be restarted by the O.S..
+false: the object's timer couldn't be restarted by the O.S..
 ### Use example:
 **`myDButton.resume();`**